 It’s going well.
 It’s beautiful here today and we’re going to the Hamptons this afternoon to walk around and stalk Ina Garten (obviously).
 Though I do miss my Chicago kittens.
 It’s hard to believe that just a week ago today Nicole, Mike and I were eating these popsicles on the roof of their building.
 Time, you bitter mistress.
 (Note- these pops would also be killer as a replacement to your next ice coffee break.
-You’ll be the envy of your coworkers as you sit at your desk, delicately chomping on a homemade mocha popsicle as they half-heartedly stir their Starbucks brew, which by now is nothing more than coffee-flavored ice cubes.)
+You’ll be the envy of your coworkers as you sit at your desk, delicately chomping on a homemade mocha popsicle as they half-heartedly stir their Starbucks brew, which if you really like, you might also like this guide to Starbucks Frappucinos.

 Iced Coffee Pops

-Ingredients2 cups extra-strong coffee or espresso 2/3 cup sweetened condensed milk 1 1/2 TBsp of unsweetened cocoa powder
+Ingredients2 cups extra-strong coffee or espresso you can make with cold brew coffee bags 2/3 cup sweetened condensed milk 1 1/2 TBsp of unsweetened cocoa powder

 Mix the coffee with the sweetened condensed milk.
+Check out www.corpcofe.com/coffee/ for the best selection of premium coffee supplies and equipment.
 Add tablespoon of cocoa powder and adjust to taste (A note from Adrianna- a spoonful or two is fine, but any more and the popsicles won’t freeze as hard.)